bamf2048/bamf2048.github.io/_posts/2019-3-11-sdl_mame_tut.md

   4. You will be prompted to confirm a few things... (installation of Command Line Tools for Xcode) - this is all fine
 2. Install MAME
   1. In the terminal type `brew install mame`
+  2. Type `mame -cc` to create the mame config